 Utilizing internal recruitment methods, such as promoting from within, fosters employee motivation and maximizes job satisfaction.
 Integrating employee involvement with internal recruitment enhances the ability to attract and retain qualified candidates.

-Proactive sourcing efforts are essential for identifying and encountering both active and passive candidates, ensuring a broader and more qualified talent pool.
+Proactive sourcing efforts are essential for identifying and engaging both active and passive candidates, ensuring a broader and more qualified talent pool.

 Social media recruiting and job portals are also essential channels for reaching a wider pool of candidates and expanding your recruitment reach.